Do you have a plan to succeed?

 Salespeople need to build sales plans for themselves, even if their companies don’t require it.

-I’m not a strategic-planning expert, but I do build one for my company each year, and I help many of my clients with their plans.
+I’m not a strategic planning expert, but I do build one for my company each year, and I help many of my clients with their plans.
 There are many great programs out there to help you build a plan.
-A favorite of mine is My Simple Strategic Plan.

 If you’ve never done a strategic plan, now is the time to start.